Responsibility and Ethics

 * To activate the FR/EN subtitles, please use “sous-titre” and “parametres” functions above the video

 The automotive industry accounts for 6.9% of Europe’s GDP, 12.9 million direct and indirect jobs and a €92 billion trade surplus.
 This economic importance brings with it a special dynamic and responsibility for players in the sector.
-PSA Group, Europe’s number-two carmaker, is a company that creates social, societal and environmental value.
+Groupe PSA, Europe’s number-two carmaker, is a company that creates social, societal and environmental value.
 To develop sustainable and responsible growth, the Group has committed to optimising the management of all its forms of “capital”, including its financial capital as well as its industrial, human, intellectual, relational and environmental capital.